Select Page

 Folder structure in the lib folder

-You can structure you Flutter project as you want to.
-This is my take on a good project folder structure, that has worked well for my Flutter app.
-If you are creating a very simple application, then some of the folder may not be necessary for you.
+You can structure your Flutter project as you want to.
+This is my take on a good project folder structure that has worked well for my Flutter apps.
+If you are creating a very simple application, then some of the folders may not be necessary for you.

-Flutter is a framework for building beautiful UI, but you probably wants to extract data from an API and handle some of the imported data in your app.
-That’s why I will recommend that you separate your lib folder into two folders core and ui.
-Core folder will act as you communication center to your backend and the ui folder will include alle the widgets and UI that will be presented in your app.
+Flutter is a framework for building beautiful UI, but you probably want to extract data from an API and handle some of the imported data in your app.
+That’s why I recommend that you separate your lib folder into two folders core and ui.
+The core folder will act as your communication center to your backend and the UI folder will include all the widgets and UI that will be presented in your app.

 The Core folder